alperenproo/ovson/README.md

 # OVson

 There is currently an issue with Badlion Client which causes a crash.
 Some functions need a rewrite so the fixes will be delayed a bit.
 Virustotal flagging will be fixed too.
 Report bugs and crashes or suggest features to alperen1912 on Discord.
+BIG UPDATE IN A WEEK !!

 ## Features
 - Api keyless stat fetching